QQI LEVEL 6

 Type: Major

-• On this course, students will learn the fundamentals of writing, producing, directing, and editing a short documentary.
-They will explore the history of documentary production as well as episodic and feature-length scripts.
-Students will gain experience working in roles such as director, producer, cinematographer, sound mixer and editor on student productions.
+On this course, students will learn the fundamentals of writing, producing, directing, and editing short documentaries in both traditional and immersive 360 VR formats.
+They will explore the history of documentary production as well as episodic and feature-length scripts, while mastering the revolutionary art of 360-degree storytelling that places viewers at the heart of the narrative.

-This course provides an in-depth experience with digital video cameras, Digital SLR cameras and sound recording equipment.
-Moreover it covers photography editing software to reach a professional standard for video editing with knowledge of sound design techniques to complete and enhance their final documentaries.
+This course provides an in-depth experience with digital video cameras, high-end 360 cameras, Digital SLR cameras and sound recording equipment.
+Moreover it covers photography editing software and Adobe Premiere VR workflows to reach a professional standard for both traditional and VR video editing, with knowledge of spatial sound design techniques specifically for 360 content to complete and enhance their final documentaries.

-Students also acquire aesthetic film theory knowledge along with documentary ethics which can be applied practically when needed.
-In addition to that they develop the ability to work both independently or collaboratively in a high pressure creative environment under tight deadlines while maintaining quality standards throughout their projects.
+Students also acquire aesthetic film theory knowledge along with documentary ethics which can be applied practically when needed, including the unique ethical considerations of immersive storytelling.
+In addition to that they develop the ability to work both independently or collaboratively in a high pressure creative environment under tight deadlines while maintaining quality standards throughout their traditional and VR projects.

-• Experiment with diverse filmmaking techniques, from camera operation and lighting to sound recording and editing, building a versatile filmmaking portfolio.
+Experiment with diverse filmmaking techniques, from traditional camera operation and lighting to 360-degree capture and spatial audio recording, building a versatile filmmaking portfolio that spans conventional and immersive media.

-• Develop your unique filmmaking voice through personalised guidance and hands-on projects, unlocking your storytelling vision.
+Develop your unique filmmaking voice through personalised guidance and hands-on projects in both traditional and 360 VR formats, unlocking your storytelling vision across multiple media platforms.

-• Learn the essential skills to showcase your films professionally and impress admissions panels or potential clients, crafting a standout filmmaking portfolio.
+Learn the essential skills to showcase your films professionally, including VR content presentation techniques, to impress admissions panels or potential clients with a standout portfolio featuring both conventional and immersive work.

-• Gain invaluable feedback and support from experienced filmmakers and industry professionals through expert mentorship and collaborative critiques.
+Gain invaluable feedback and support from experienced filmmakers and VR industry professionals through expert mentorship and collaborative critiques spanning traditional and immersive media.

-• Discover new cinematic approaches and technologies, fostering a deeper understanding of your filmmaking potential and exploring your passion for visual storytelling.
+Discover new cinematic approaches and technologies, including spatial storytelling techniques, fostering a deeper understanding of your filmmaking potential across emerging and established formats.

-• Build the confidence and skills needed to progress to film school, university film programmes, or launch your filmmaking career, preparing for future success in the film industry.
+Build the confidence and skills needed to progress to film school, university film programmes, or launch your filmmaking career in both traditional and VR/immersive media industries, preparing for future success in the rapidly evolving film landscape.

 6N5428 Film and Digital Video Production